mcnaryj/Homework-8/README.md

+## Purpose

+The purpose of this README is to explain the objective of the homework, and how it has been achieved:

+## Updated Portfolio
+* Updated portfolio featuring Project 1 and two exemplary homework assignments.
 * Updated portfolio featuring Project 1 and two exemplary homework assignments.

 * Updated GitHub profile with pinned repositories featuring Project 1 and two exemplary assignments.